-More information on genital warts is available on NHS Choices.
+More information on genital warts is available on NHS.UK.

 HPV types associated with cancer are called oncogenic or ‘high risk’ types.
 HPV types that do not cause cancer are termed ‘low risk’.
 Two of these ‘low risk’ types cause the majority of genital warts.

 HPV infections are extremely common in the sexually active population and are particularly common in the first few years after onset of sexual activity: most infections resolve without causing any symptoms.

 The Sexual and Reproductive Health Profiles are presented as interactive maps, charts, and tables designed to support local authorities, public health leads and other interested parties to monitor the sexual and reproductive health (SRH) of their population and the contribution of local public health related systems.

 PHE also undertakes surveillance to inform the design, implementation and evaluation of HPV vaccination.
 This includes assessing the impact on: